nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 chr24	50	-6.688341	-7.495606	-5.759189	-9.691919	-8.083302
 ```
 The columns are (1) Chromosome, (2) position, (3) Watterson's theta, (4) nucleotide diversity, (5) theta based only on singletons, (6) theta H, (7) theta L.
-The estimates of theta are linear functions of the SFS, so if you wanted to estimate theta for a regions you simply sum the estimates over all sites in the region.
+The estimates of theta are linear functions of the SFS, so if you wanted to estimate theta for a region you simply sum the estimates over all sites in the region.

 There is an easy way in ANGSD however to calculate genome-wide estimates of theta for each chromosome along with some statistics commonly used to
 detect signatures of selection once you have the .thetas.idx file, which we'll do now.